surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 <center><h2>VIEW CONTENT</h2></center>

 This section explains on how to view the existing files saved under <b>My Space</b> in AcuBi.
-One of the best ways to start using Acubi is to navigate around the existing My Spaces se to sewhat content already exists in <b>My Space</b> menu available on the left side of the dashboard screen as shown below;
+One of the best ways to start using Acubi is to navigate around the existing <b>My Spaces<b> content available on the left side of the dashboard screen as shown below;

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/d9c267871ed467a0bbf143c1bf8c4137012cb6d4/images/New_version5/UD_Viewing_Content_Image4.png)
  <b><font color = "Black"> Image 1</b>

-## Navigating to Saved Content
+# Navigating to Saved Content

 ## TAGS